The U.S. Carbine Caliber .30

 "The pistol and revolver being primarily defensive weapons it was the desire of the U.S. Forces to equip the soldier normally armed with these weapons with one having more offensive characteristics.
 It was thought desirable to extend the range on the proposed weapon to at least 300 yards, thus increasing the effectiveness of the soldier armed with sidearm's by at least 200 yards."

 During the time between the wars the approval and funding for the design of such a weapon could not be obtained.
 In September 1939 Germany and Russia invaded Poland.
-Two days later France and Great Britain declared war on Germany and Russia.
+Two days later France and Great Britain declared war on Germany.
 "The replacement for the pistol and revolver, now considered to take the form of a light shoulder rifle, was again proposed by the Chief of Infantry on June 15, 1940 and the development of such a weapon was approved by the Secretary of War."

 "Accordingly, on October 1, 1940 the Ordnance Department published a circular which was in effect an appeal to known gun manufacturers and inventors to submit a gun with the following general characteristics:"